cl-sol/node-api-challenge/README.md

 Follow these steps to set up and work on your project:

--   [ ] Create a forked copy of this project.
+-   [ x] Create a forked copy of this project.
--   [ ] Add your _Team Lead_ as collaborator on Github.
+-   [ x] Add your _Team Lead_ as collaborator on Github.
--   [ ] Clone your forked version of the Repository.
+-   [ x] Clone your forked version of the Repository.
--   [ ] Create a new Branch on the clone: git checkout -b `firstName-lastName`.
+-   [ x] Create a new Branch on the clone: git checkout -b `firstName-lastName`.
--   [ ] Implement the project on this Branch, committing changes regularly.
+-   [ x] Implement the project on this Branch, committing changes regularly.
--   [ ] Push commits: git push origin `firstName-lastName`.
+-   [x] Push commits: git push origin `firstName-lastName`.

 Follow these steps for completing your project.